planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 title: Quick Start
 ---

-If you’re a Python developer, this SDK makes it easy to access Planet’s massive repository of satellite imagery and add Planet data to your data ops workflow.
+If you’re a Python developer, this Planet SDK for Python makes it easy to access Planet’s massive repository of satellite imagery and add Planet data to your data ops workflow.

 If you’re not a Python developer, you can use the Command Line Interface (CLI) to get Planet data, and to process and analyze that data.